dennis-bingham-dev/profile_page-anonymous_geek/README.md

 $ flutter run
 ```

-If you are using VScode for development you can click run and run without debugging and that will also run the code on the simulator.
+If you are using VScode for development you can click run and then click run without debugging in the drop-down and that will also run the code on the simulator.